Infrastructure and Systems

 Kent School District is one of the largest implementations of Microsoft’s Direct Access product.
 All of our One-to-One laptops and teacher laptops are complete with this feature.
 Direct Access allows our teachers and students to access all of their files, drives, and tools on their KSD-issued laptops in the exact same manner they would from their schools, from anywhere with an Internet connection.

-All Kent School District staff members and students in grades 3-12 have accounts in our email system.
+All Kent School District staff members and students in all grade levels have accounts in our email system.
 This system is self-hosted and has a 99.9% uptime.
 Student accounts have additional restrictions, such as the limitation that they cannot send or receive email outside of our district address book.
 It is our goal that students would be able to communicate with their teachers and classmates for educational purposes, just as an employee might communicate with colleagues and supervisors: asking questions, sending appointment requests, and assigning tasks.
 The skills provided through this software are helping prepare our students for college and careers.